realdkd001/airbnb-clone-project/README.md

 ### 8. Responsive UI
 Ensures the platform works seamlessly across all devices (mobile, tablet, desktop).
 A responsive design enhances usability and accessibility for all users.

+## 🔐 API Security

+Securing backend APIs is critical to protect user data, prevent misuse, and maintain trust in the platform.
+Below are the key security measures that will be implemented in the Airbnb Clone Project:

+### 1. Authentication
+Only verified users can access protected endpoints using token-based authentication (e.g., JWT).
+This ensures that only real, logged-in users can interact with the platform.

+**Why it matters:**
+Authentication prevents unauthorized access to sensitive features such as booking, payments, and personal data.

+---

+### 2. Authorization
+Determines what actions a user is allowed to perform (e.g., only a host can edit their own listings).
+Role-based access control (RBAC) ensures users can only perform actions within their permissions.

+**Why it matters:**
+Authorization protects resources from being modified or accessed by the wrong users, such as preventing a guest from deleting a host’s property.

+---

+### 3. Rate Limiting
+Limits the number of requests a client can make in a specific time period.
+This helps prevent abuse, brute-force attacks, and DoS (Denial of Service) attacks.

+**Why it matters:**
+Protects server resources, maintains app stability, and prevents malicious users from overwhelming the API.

+---

+### 4. Input Validation & Sanitization
+All inputs are validated and sanitized to prevent injection attacks (e.g., SQL injection, XSS).
+Data received from users is treated cautiously.

+**Why it matters:**
+Prevents attackers from injecting harmful scripts or commands that could compromise the system or steal data.

+---

+### 5. Secure Payments Handling
+Uses secure third-party payment gateways (e.g., Stripe, PayPal) that support HTTPS and tokenized transactions.

+**Why it matters:**
+Protects users’ financial information and ensures payment processes are encrypted and compliant with industry standards.

+---

+### 6. HTTPS Enforcement
+All communication between clients and the server will be encrypted via HTTPS to prevent eavesdropping and man-in-the-middle attacks.

+**Why it matters:**
+Ensures all data transmitted between users and the backend is secure and not intercepted.

+-